flabdev/vue-survey-builder/README.md

 ### Demo
-You can see the demo [here](http://vue-survey-builder.s3-website-us-east-1.amazonaws.com/#/)

-### Demo Source Code
-Please look at the sample code [here](https://github.com/rajeshwarpatlolla/vue-survey-builder-test)
+You can see the demo [here](http://vue-survey-builder.s3-website-us-east-1.amazonaws.com/#/) Please look at the souce code of the demo [here](https://github.com/rajeshwarpatlolla/vue-survey-builder-test)

 ### Steps to use
-*Step 1:*
+**Step 1:**
-Once you it install, you can import the `SurveyBuilder` by
+Once you it install, you can import the `SurveyBuilder` as shown below

 `import SurveyBuilder from 'SurveyBuilder';`

-*Step 2:*
+**Step 2:**
-Then you can use it in your vue component like this
+Then you can use it in your vue component, as shown below

 `<SurveyBuilder :options="sampleQuestion" />`

 Here `sampleQuestion` can be the json, which is [here](https://github.com/FissionHQ/vue-survey-builder/blob/master/src/survey-builder.json)

 This is used to create a new question.

-*Step 3:*
-We are using [this JSON](https://github.com/FissionHQ/vue-survey-builder/blob/master/src/survey-builder.json) to build any type of question.
+We are using this JSON, to build any type of question.
 Depending on the type of question, only few keys are used in the whole JSON.

+**Step 3:**
 It emits an event called `add-update-question` with a question object and the type `this.$root.$emit('add-update-question', question);`